holoGDM/awstool/README.md

 `make build`

-Aplication will be builded in to main repo directory
+Aplication will be builded into main repo directory

 # Run Unit tests
 `make test`